LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

-**Changed:** because exclusion wasn't warranted, a leave-one-out sensitivity check on this customer was made a **required**, not optional, component of the RQ1 confirmatory test (`src/analysis/rq1_growth_curve_test.py`) -- every reported RQ1 result is accompanied by the same test re-run with this customer removed, and the verdict rule requires both runs to agree in sign before H1 is credited.
+**Changed:** because exclusion wasn't warranted, a leave-one-out sensitivity check on this customer was made a **required**, not optional, component of the RQ1 (now **H-S2.1**) confirmatory test (`src/analysis/rq1_growth_curve_test.py`) -- every reported H-S2.1 result is accompanied by the same test re-run with this customer removed, and the verdict rule requires both runs to agree in sign before H-S2.1 is credited (as supported, rejected, or null, depending on the result).

+`[affects: H-S2.1 — required sensitivity check]`